splunk/observability-workshop/content/en/other/hpa/2-check-new-navigator-short.md

 How many workloads are running & how many namespaces are in your Cluster?
 {{% /notice %}}

-### 2.1 Using the Navigator Selection chart
+### 2.1 Using the Navigator Selection Chart

-The **K8s workloads** table is a common feature used across most of the Navigator's and will offer you a list view of the data you are viewing.
+The **K8s workloads** table is a common feature used across most of the Navigators and will offer you a list view of the data you are viewing.
 In our case, it shows a list of `Pods Failed` grouped by `k8s.namespace.name`.

 ![k8s-workload-list](../images/workload-selection.png)

-Now let's change the list view to a heat map view by selecting either the Heat map icon or List icon in the upper-right corner of the screen (as marked with the purple line).
+Now let's change the list view to a heat map view by selecting either the Heat map icon or the List icon in the upper-right corner of the screen (as marked with the purple line).

-Changing this option will result in the following visualisation:
+Changing this option will result in the following visualization:

 ![k8s-Heat-map](../images/heatmap.png)